Christoph16478/iq/iq_python.md

 **Explain split(), sub(), subn() methods of “re” module in Python?**

-To modify the strings, Python’s “re” module is providing 3 methods.
-They are:
+To modify the strings, Python’s “re” module is providing 3 methods:

-_split()_ : uses a regex pattern to “split” a given string into a list.
+_split()_ : Uses a regex pattern to "split" a given string into a list.

-_sub()_ : finds all substrings where the regex pattern matches and then replace them with a different string.
+_sub()_ : Finds all substrings where the regex pattern matches and then replace them with a different string.

-_subn()_ : it is similar to sub() and also returns the new string along with the no. of replacements.
+_subn()_ : It is similar to sub() and also returns the new string along with the no. of replacements.

 ----